virtual-imaging-platform/VIP-portal/README.md

 As the whole infrastucture is installed on 2 machines, some things must be done to allow the services to communicate and share things.

+1. Install `apache` (`httpd`) on both machines through the package manager

+2. Create the `/var/www/html/workflows` on both machines

-1. A NFS share must be established on the `/var/www/html/workflows` path on the 2 machines.
+3. A NFS share must be established on the `/var/www/html/workflows` path on the 2 machines.
 It is advised to use the `moteur-machine` as the NFS server and the `vip-machine` as a NFS client.
-The apache web server should be installed before on the `moteur-machine` as this shared NFS folder must belong to the `apache` user

-2. The `9092` port must be opened on the `moteur-machine` and accessable from the `vip-machine`
+4. The `9092` port must be opened on the `moteur-machine` and accessable from the `vip-machine`

-Also, a SMTP server must be accessible from the `vip-machine`
+5. A SMTP server must be accessible from the `vip-machine`

 ## `vip-machine` installation